solemnsky/solemnsky/README.md

 ## roadmap

-LOC is the only true quantifier of project growth; therefore all roadmapping and growth extrapolation will be metricized in LOC and its derivatives.
+LOC is the only honest quantifier of project growth; therefore all roadmapping and growth extrapolation will be metricized in LOC and its derivatives.
  Teeworlds (a comparable game written in a comparable source) has ~48,000 LOC;
- after due calculation, I'm aiming for a solid release of solemnsky at ~30,000 LOC.
-I'm frightened to extrapolate solemnsky's release date from this.
+ after due ~~hopeful guessing~~ calculation, I'm aiming for a solid release of solemnsky at ~30,000 LOC.
+Extrapolation is possible, but probably disheartening.

 ## licensing and credits